Bloomberg campaign builds out digital arm Hawkfish ahead of 2020 election

-(Reuters) - U.S. Democratic presidential candidate Michael Bloomberg’s campaign has pumped $25.7 million into the billionaire candidate’s little-known digital arm Hawkfish since he entered the race last November, according to disclosures to the Federal Election Commission.
+(Reuters) - U.S. Democratic presidential candidate Michael Bloomberg’s campaign has pumped $25.7 million into his little-known tech company Hawkfish since the billionaire entered the race last November, according to disclosures to the Federal Election Commission.

 Hawkfish LLC, which was founded by the former New York mayor in 2019, has been rapidly hiring tech executives, data scientists, software engineers and machine learning experts to try and counter Republican President Donald Trump’s digital advantage ahead of the November 2020 election.